amandaferber03/solitaire/README.md

 # This repository generates a fully-functional solitaire game using the command-line interface with basic UI on the Linux terminal.
+This project was completed independently outside of university coursework.